20akshay00/BullsEye/README.md

-# BullsEye - CURRENTLY WIP!!s
+# BullsEye - CURRENTLY WIP!!

 A simple game made with [libnds](https://github.com/blocksds/libnds) from the [BlocksDS](https://github.com/blocksds) toolchain and [NightFoxLib](https://github.com/knightfox75/nds_nflib) for the Nintendo DS(i).